mhayes853/swift-operation/Sources/QueryCore/Documentation.docc/QueryCore.md

 ### Pure Swift Usage

-If you're just using pure swift, you can observe queries by using ``Query/QueryStore`` directly.
+If you're just using pure swift, you can observe queries by using ``QueryStore`` directly.

 ```swift
 // Step 1: Create a QueryClient (You'll share this throughout your app).